-FrontLine is a nonprofit organization that operates the most comprehensive continuum of care for homeless people in Ohio, specializing in linking vulnerable families to emergency shelter, behavioral health care, transitional housing and permanent supportive housing.
-FrontLine has over two decades of experience serving Cuyahoga's most vulnerable children and families.
-Clinical observations from managing centralized intake for Cuyahoga's homeless shelter system have inspired FrontLine to design a program that provides a more effective housing solution for homeless families that have children removed and placed in foster care.
-FrontLine was selected through the County's competitive procurement process, in which the County searched for a service provider that would implement a PFS project in the child welfare system.
-FrontLine's pursuit of evidence-based practices related to behavioral health, homelessness and trauma and its strong existing internal electronic data collection system made it an ideal partner for the County in measuring foster care outcomes that produce effective societal benefits and government savings.
+FrontLine is a nonprofit organization that operates the most comprehensive continuum of care for homeless people in Ohio.
+The agency specializes in linking vulnerable families to emergency shelter, behavioral health care, transitional housing and permanent supportive housing and has over two decades of experience serving Cuyahoga's most vulnerable children and families.
+Clinical observations from managing centralized intake for Cuyahoga's homeless shelter system inspired FrontLine to design a program that provides a more effective housing solution for homeless families that have children removed and placed in foster care.
+FrontLine was selected through the county's competitive procurement process.
+FrontLine's pursuit of evidence-based practices related to behavioral health, homelessness and trauma and its strong existing internal electronic data collection system made it an ideal partner for the county in measuring foster care outcomes that produce effective societal benefits and government savings.